 ✅ Versatility:

+The most notable difference is that running shoes are designed for one specific function, jogging and running.
 While cross-training shoes are designed to handle a wide variety of activities that goes well beyond jogging and running.

 ✅ Weight:

+The next most obvious difference is the weight.
+Cross-training shoes are considerably heavier compared to running shoes.
 This is because running shoes are designed to be as light as possible, with cushioning only in certain areas.

 Cross-training shoes are heavier because they have more material, more cushion, and more extensive stitching to handle the different stresses applied to the shoes.